 Sullivan University College Of Hospitality Studies

-Hospitality is a particularly exciting career field to enter right now, with plentiful job opportunities in various settings as well as extensive options to travel!
-The College of Hospitality Studies offers two diplomas, a Professional Baker diploma and a Professional Cook diploma.
-It also offers four associates degrees, Baking and Pastry Arts, Culinary Arts, Event Management and Tourism, and Hotel and Restaurant Management.
-And lastly, a Bachelor of Science in Hospitality Management.
+Hospitality is a particularly exciting career field to enter right now.
+There are career opportunities as diverse as can be imagined.
+Careers in large corporate sites and small independent operations offer settings to keep you challenged.
+There are opportunities to bring the skills learned at Sullivan University with you around the world.
+The College of Hospitality Studies offers a Professional Baker Diploma and a Professional Cook Diploma.
+There are four associate degrees, Baking and Pastry Arts, Culinary Arts, Event Management and Tourism, and Hotel Restaurant and Restaurant Management.
+We also offer a Bachelor of Science in Hospitality Management.

-Graduates from the College of Hospitality Studies can look for jobs in cities across the globe.
-In fact, Sullivan graduates can be found in hotels, catering companies, restaurants, cruise ships, and teaching positions in places anywhere from Tennessee to Europe and Antarctica!
+Graduates from the College of Hospitality Studies can look for and be found in jobs around the globe.
+In fact, Sullivan alumni can be found in hotels, catering companies, restaurants, cruise ships, and teaching positions in places anywhere from Kentucky to Europe and Antarctica.

 Executive Director, College of Hospitality Studies